HyperSine/Windows10-CustomKernelSigners/README.md

    ```
    uefi.allowAuthBypass = "TRUE"
-   uefi.secureBoot.PKDefault.file0 = "localhost-pk.cer"
+   uefi.secureBoot.PKDefault.file0 = "localhost-pk.der"
    ```

    The first line allows you manage SecureBoot keys in UEFI firmware.

-   The second line will make `localhost-pk.cer` in vm's folder as default UEFI PK.
-If `localhost-pk.cer` is not in vm's folder, please specify a full path.
+   The second line will make `localhost-pk.der` in vm's folder as default UEFI PK.
+If `localhost-pk.der` is not in vm's folder, please specify a full path.

 Then start `TestVM` and your PK has been set.